Kubernetes Lifecycle Intelligence

 Kubernetes releases a new minor version approximately every four months — and each version is supported for roughly 14 months after release.
 That means if you're not actively upgrading, you're falling behind faster than with almost any other infrastructure component in your stack.

 Kubernetes 1.32 reached end of life on February 28, 2026.
-Kubernetes 1.33 reaches end of life on June 28, 2026 — six weeks from now.
+Kubernetes 1.33 followed on June 28, 2026.
 If you're running either of these in production, you have an active EOL exposure with no upstream security patches.

 This page is the single authoritative reference for Kubernetes end-of-life dates across every version — with EOL Risk Scores™, managed service support windows for EKS, GKE, and AKS, and plain-English migration guidance.